-This kit utilises standard v-slot parts to create a very simple but powerful belt driven linear actuator.
-The belt driven linear actuator takes advantage of the v groove and uses the precise and strong delrin solid v wheels for smooth linear motion.
+The NEMA17 Belt Driven Linear Actuator uses standard v-slot parts to create a very simple but powerful belt driven linear actuator.
 The linear actuator can be used for a whole host of applications, from a simple camera slider, to a modular 3D Printer design.

 Because this kit uses all standard v-slot parts it can be easily combined with more of these actuators, other types, or a design of your own to quickly build a functional machine.

 We have a range of options available for this linear actuator, it is available in a 20×40/20×60 & 20x80mm profile in either clear or black anodise.
 With standard lengths of 250/500/1000/1500/2000/2500 & 3000mm.
 If you need it to a precise size, other than the standard lengths, for an additional cost, our cutting service is available.